sansthepunkin/chronos-apps/README.md

-# chronos-apps
+# Chronos Labs
-The Place for all chronos applications
+Welcome to Chronos Labs!
+The place for all Chronos applications.

+This Was Created to show the capability's of python.